walkframe/covertable/README.rst

 It is not realistic to create a test case that satisfies all the multiple factors, and above all, it is tedious.

-covertable is a flexible pairwise tool to create a two (or more) factor covered combination.
+Save time with covertable.
+It is a flexible pairwise tool to create a two (or more) factor covered combination.

 Now it has 2 implementations.